-Key audit matter

-The Group was required to adopt IFRS 15 Revenue from Contracts with Customers in the current year.
-This standard introduced the concept of highly probable in assessing outcomes and performance obligations and the five-step model framework in respect of revenue recognition.

-Management completed a review of the impact of IFRS 15 and as set out in Note 36 concluded that there was no material impact on the financial statements with the exception of balance sheet reclassification (see Note 36).
+Key audit matter How we addressed the key audit matter in the audit The Group was required to adopt IFRS 15 Revenue from Contracts with Customers in the current year.
+This standard introduced the concept of highly probable in assessing outcomes and performance obligations and We assessed the Group's processes and controls in respect of the adoption which included considering completeness of areas for adoption. the five-step model framework in respect of revenue recognition.
+We selected a sample of revenue key contracts with customers and for each one we: Management completed a review of the impact of IFRS 15 and as set out in Note 36 concluded that there was no material impact on the financial statements with the exception of balance sheet reclassification (see Note 36).
 The new standard has applied the fully retrospective approach restating the comparative periods in respect of returns reserve asset and accrual.
 There was no further impact identified by management of adopting IFRS 15.

-Judgements at arriving at this conclusion included:
+Reviewed the contractual terms and met with contract managers to understand the terms of the contract, compliance with the contract, and the potential implication revenue recognition; We assessed each against the IFRS 15 criteria and compared this with Management's assessment in respect of performance obligations; and We audited the disclosures prepared in the financial statements to confirm that they are consistent with our interpretation of IFRS 15.
+Judgements at arriving at this conclusion included: Interpretation of contract terms; Consideration of agent v principal; to ensure that the Group is able to In addition we have audited management's assessment that Smiths News is the principal in the transaction and therefore should continue to recognise revenue as principal, in line with previous years.

-- · Interpretation of contract terms; - Consideration of agent v principal; to ensure that the Group is able to continue to recognise revenue as principal; and - Assessment of revenue recognition based on performance obligations being achieved.
+continue to recognise revenue as principal; andAssessment of revenue recognition based on performance obligations being achieved.